 I am quite sure everyone is pleased when their chickens are healthy.
 The burden that comes with diseases is unpredictable, and it is better to prevent than treat.
-Of course, to prevent a disease or an infection, you have to know how it happens.
-This article focuses on one of the most significant chicken infections, Salmonella.

 The main route of transmission of salmonella in chickens is through the mouth.
 They can get infected when they eat contaminated food or drink contaminated water.
-Salmonella can also be transmitted through the navel and from chicken to eggs.

 How Do Chickens Get Salmonella

 Yes, you can get salmonella from chicken poop.
 If you do not wash your hands after coming in contact with their poop, you can contaminate your food and drink with those hands.